thoth-tech/ThothTech-Documentation-Website/src/content/docs/Products/SplashKit/Documentation/Arcade Machine/Research and Findings/04-asteroids-game-test-report-20Aug2023.md

 ## Executive Summary

-This report outlines the findings from the testing of the Asteroids,The testing process aimed to identify and address potential issues affecting gameplay, graphics, performance, user interface, and overall user experience.
+This report outlines the findings from the testing of the Asteroids.
+The testing process aimed to identify and address potential issues affecting gameplay, graphics, performance, user interface, and overall user experience.
 One significant issue identified is the excessive speed of meteorites, which has a notable impact on the game's difficulty and player engagement.